A hidden gem will definitely be coming back here.

 With the evening setting in we had the perfect excuse to retire to our suite.
 Just too comfy to leave, we hunkered down in our own little world with thoughts of dinner filling the air.
 While Rigby had his meal, I ordered the courgette spaghetti stir fry and the indulgent Ferrero Roche desert.
 Both swiftly delivered to our suite by a dog-loving waiter, delighted to find Rigby awaiting his arrival.
 While I took a seat to enjoy the culinary delights, Rigby gave his new toy a good work out before curling up in his bed.
 With sleep beckoning, I climbed on to the gigantic four-poster bed, its etched mirrors and reels of sumptuous fabric delivering a nights sleep filled with dreams of Venice.

 After a supremely comfortable nights sleep, a soak in the tub with the invigorating grapefruit toiletries eased me into the morning.
-His morning constitutional partaken of, Rigby tucked into breakfast and feel soundly asleep while I headed to the opulent dining room, designed to transport you to a steamer of a bygone era, sailing through a foreign land.
+His morning constitutional partaken of, Rigby tucked into breakfast and fell soundly asleep while I headed to the opulent dining room, designed to transport you to a steamer of a bygone era, sailing through a foreign land.
 Deliberating over the tempting treats on offer and managing to resist one of the speciality pancakes on offer – I opted for the porridge with almond milk and agave syrup, perfect to stave off winter chills.

 After a leisurely breakfast, I headed back to find Rigby still happily snoozing and decided to follow his lead with a little lie-down – just to summon the energy to brave the world outside our cocoon of course!
 Renewed, Rigby insisted a walk to his old stomping ground of Kensington Palace Gardens was in order, so off we went, the nominated pack leader showing us the way with thoughts of the enticing Blakes calling me back at every step.